Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Summary

-My primary focus has been on these four products.
+My focus has been on these four products.

 The page in the Feelgood Web Portal listing all orders including search and filter options